-For the most part Blade is OLOy’s most expensive line of memory, but it’s still pretty affordable in general.
+For the most part Blade is OLOy’s most expensive line of memory, but it’s still affordable compared to similar name-brand RAM kits.

 In the end, then, OLOy makes RAM that’s on par with any of the bigger names in terms of quality.
 As far as design goes, it’s down to the buyer’s opinion.
 The good news is that OLOy caters to a wide range of tastes with both monochrome and flashy heatsink-equipped DIMMs.

 Chunwell appears to be a reputable company, and they’ve been making OLOy memory for long enough to have hammered out any kinks in the manufacturing process.